aradhana14nov/MariaDB-Operator-Playground/tutorials/cleanup.md

 ***Deleting the CSV resource and subscription***

-- Find the csv in the all the namespace:
+- Find the csv in the namespace

 Example: